gradle/gradle/design-docs/ide-integration.md

 - Potential backward compatibility issues for existing projects.
 - Should the exported flag become configurable?
 Especially in larger organizations allowing this behavior might lead to confusion.
 Users are usually not aware of the implications; they
 "just want it to work".
+- Should we consider the use a classpath container solution?
+Given that some users check in the project files into VCS (for good or bad - it does exist in reality), every regenerated project file would need to be checked back into version control.
+With frequent changes that could get cumbersome.
+The benefit of using a classpath container is that the `.classpath` file doesn't change over time.
+The downside of using a classpath container is that it requires the use of Eclipse APIs and additional dependencies to Gradle core.
+As a side note: This model is used for other Eclipse IDE integrations like M2Eclipse and IvyDE so it's not uncommon.
+My guess is that it would require almost a rewrite of the existing code in the Gradle Eclipse plugin.

 ### Story - IntelliJ directory-based project metadata generation